Our Business

 Leathams Ltd is the home of high-quality, innovative foods for people who passionately care about what they cook and serve.
 Established in 1980, with our head office based in London, our focus has always been magnified on continuing the innovation, customer service and excellence that’s become our hallmark.
 Therefore, we are proud to market and distribute globally sourced and imported foods to the Foodservice and Manufacturing sectors within the UK.

-- Procurement- The buying channel is a large and diverse team, speaking many different languages, making sure the right food is bought and that stock is managed efficiently.
+- Procurement – A large and diverse team, speaking many different languages, making sure the right food is bought and that stock is managed efficiently.

-- Technical- The technical department is led by a team of industry technical professionals, who work in collaboration with our supply partners around the world.
-They aim to improve the systems and processes in place to exceed best practice food quality, safety, and This is supported by our BRCGS AA+ accreditation.
+- Technical – Led by industry technical professionals who collaborate with supply partners worldwide, improving systems and processes to exceed best practice in food quality, safety, and legality.
+This is supported by our BRCGS AA+ accreditation.

-- Project Management – The projects team are internal customer-focused and responsible for getting new products (NPD and EPD) driven through the business with pace and excellence.
+- Project Management – Focused on driving new products (NPD and EPD) through the business with pace and excellence.

-Due to our strong relationships with our global supply base, we are committed to opposing all forms of human trafficking and modern slavery (see Annexure 1 for definitions) and upholding high ethical standards as we are committed to providing great-value products to those within the UK Foodservice and Manufacturing industry.
-Therefore, Leathams Ltd will not tolerate the use of the organisation’s resources (human, material, or time) to support any activity constituting or connected to modern slavery, including human trafficking and exploitation.
+Due to our strong relationships with our global supply base, we are committed to opposing all forms of human trafficking and modern slavery (see Annexure 1 for definitions) and upholding high ethical standards.
+Leathams Ltd will not tolerate the use of the organisation’s resources (human, material, or time) to support any activity constituting or connected to modern slavery, including human trafficking and exploitation.

-Leathams is thoroughly committed to ethical working practices, and, as a company, view inhumane conditions such as slavery, exploitation, and human trafficking as completely unacceptable within the business or through our supply chains.
+Leathams is thoroughly committed to ethical working practices.
+We view inhumane conditions such as slavery, exploitation, and human trafficking as completely unacceptable within the business or through our supply chains.

-Due to our global presence, we recognise our responsibilities and have a zero-tolerance attitude when it comes to modern slavery and human trafficking.
-Therefore, this awareness of such activity and the sensitivity surrounding it is paramount when liaising with our suppliers both in the UK and around the world.
+Due to our global presence, we recognise our responsibilities and have a zero-tolerance attitude.
+This awareness is paramount when liaising with suppliers in the UK and globally.

 Our Supply Chain